Sean-Toroghi/SQL/CTE/CTE_examples.md

 ---

 ## Example 2.
 Given 4 tables (Categories, Suppliers, Products, and Orders), identify products with a stock quantity below a specified threshold, 50 units.
-Then, retrieve the product name, category name, and the remaining stock quantity.
+Also, retrieve the product name, category name, and the remaining stock quantity.